MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-rigetti.md

 <!--- DOES TRANSPILING ALSO APPLY TO RIGETTI? --->

-Quantinuum backends support gates from a defined gateset which are compiled to run optimally on the hardware.
-If your circuit contains gates that are not in this list, you will need to transpile your circuit first into the supported gateset.
-For that, you can use the `transpile` function provided by Qiskit:
+Quantinuum backends support gates from a defined gateset that is compiled to run optimally on the hardware.
+If your circuit contains gates that aren't in this list, you'll need to transpile your circuit first into the supported gateset.
+To transpile your circuit, you can use the `transpile` function provided by Qiskit:

 ```python
 from qiskit import transpile
 circuit = transpile(circuit, apival_backend)
 ```

-This will return a new circuit object where gates are decomposed into gates that are supported by the specified backend.
+The transpile operation returns a new circuit object where gates are decomposed into gates that are supported by the specified backend.

 <!--- --->